-The main problem with the Innocenti 90/120 that it was more expensive than its rivals on the Italian market.
-Also, its interior packaging was inferior to the original Mini, and was not a genuine four seater, although it was good enough to carry children in the rear.
+The main problem with the Innocenti 90/120 was that it was more expensive than its rivals on the Italian market.
+Also, its interior packaging was inferior to the original Mini, and it was not a genuine four seater, although it was good enough to carry children in the rear.
 Geoffrey Robinson was of the opinion that the car had needed an extra 9in in length, and that would have cost an extra £1 million, which Leyland Innocenti did not have.

 When questioned why the P53 90/120 would not be sold in Britain, British Leyland said: ‘When a new Mini does arrive from BL it will be a completely new package not just a shell.’
 With production of the P53 having begun in September 1974, Leyland-Innocenti began to run down production of the traditionally-shaped Mini, which finally ended in January 1975.

-However, a combination of BL’s financial troubles and ultimate Government bailout, and its troubled disposal of Innocenti in an Italian Government-brokered deal to Alessandro de Tomaso, meant that meaningful development of the car wouldn’t take place until much later in its life.
+However, a combination of BL’s financial troubles and ultimate Government bailout, and its troubled disposal of Innocenti in an Italian Government-brokered deal to Alejandro de Tomaso, meant that meaningful development of the car wouldn’t take place until much later in its life.
 It also meant that this promising car was never officially imported into the UK.